-Superior will follow your/your child's care while in the hospital to ensure that you/your child gets the proper care.
+Superior will follow your care while in the hospital to make sure you get the proper care.
 The discharge date from the hospital will be based only on medical need to remain in the hospital.
-When medical needs no longer require hospital services, Superior and you/your child's doctor will set a hospital discharge date.
+When medical needs no longer require hospital services, Superior and your doctor will set a hospital discharge date.